 Like many states, Missouri requires new drivers to complete their version of the Graduated Drivers License program in order to become licensed.
-All drivers between the ages of 15 and 18 years old are required to obtain both an instruction permit and intermediate license before gaining full driving privileges.
+All drivers between the ages of 15 and 18 years old are required to obtain both an instruction permit (also known as drivers permit) and an intermediate license before gaining full driving privileges.

 According to studies completed by the CDC, this practice has many benefits, including significantly decreasing the risk of fatal accidents amongst younger drivers.